tparker48/procedural-3D-terrain/README.md

-# Procedural Terrin Generation using Cellular Automata
+# Procedural Terrain Generation using Cellular Automata
 - A few procedural terrain methods utilizing cellular automata

 - For anyone interested in the concepts used here and an in-depth description of each method, see the "research" paper I wrote tited: "Creating 3D Procedural Content with Cellular Automata" (pdf in repo)